laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 #### <br /> September 1791: First Constitution

-_The Champ de Mars massacre was followed by a series of prosecutions, from 23 July to 4 August, against radical democrats and their journals.
-Several revolutionists were forced in exile._
+The Champ-de-Mars massacre was followed by a series of prosecutions, from 23 July to 4 August, against radical democrats and their journals.
+Several revolutionists were forced in exile.

 Danton and Marat take refuge in London, and later return to Paris in August 1791 and Feburary 1792, repectively. _Marat's dermatosis began no latter than 1790.
 The pain could be only relieved through extended bath.
 He personally attributed the disease to his figitive life in sewers and cellars, but the true cause remains obscure._

 Camille Desmoulins's newspaper is suspended.
 He flees to Marseilles, and returns in September.
 Robespierre, however, stays in Paris.
 He moves into the house of **Maurice Duplay** (Jean Bouise) at 398 Rue Saint-Honoré near the Tuileries Palace, and has been residing there until his death in 1794.

-_The Constitution of 1791 was voted by the National Constituent Assembly on 3 September and promulgated by Louis on 14 September.
+The Constitution of 1791 was voted by the National Constituent Assembly on 3 September and promulgated by Louis on 14 September.
 Having officially adopted a consitutional monarchy, the Assembly proclaimed a general amnest.
-Political activities in Paris were revitalized._
+Political activities in Paris were revitalized.

 Robespierre's mistake that Marat metions refers to the self-denying ordinance he promoted, that all deputies of the former Constituent Assembly were forbidden from joining the new Legislative Assembly convened on 1 October 1791.
 This, nevertheless, marginalized the framers of the Consitution after its adoptation and assisted the growing of counter-revolutionary groups in late 1791.
 The devision between the royalists and the revolutionists were further deepened.  <br /><br />

-#### December 1791–January 1792: Debate on war
+#### December 1791 – January 1792: Debate on war

 The scene is changed to the Club des Jacobins for the first time, with Jacques Pierre Brissot, on behalf of the Girondins, delivering a pro-war speech in answer to the gathering of Armée des émigrés after the _Declaration of Pillnitz_ (17 August 1791) by Leopold II, Holy Roman Emperor, and Frederick William II, King of Prussia.